Summer 2026

 What makes Roku unique

-• The Roku Channel combines free ad-supported content with premium subscriptions.
+• The Roku Channel scales free ad-supported viewing with live channels and original content.

 Help us improve and share your feedback!
 Did you find this helpful?